 - Pictures of people, places, or objects – Place photos of things like planets, presidents, or science lab equipment on the card and give the definitions, names, facts, or details as the call card.

 It’s easy to adapt bingo (and many other games) so that multiple ages and ability levels can play together.
-Just give each child their own set of cards from which to draw.
-For example, when my niece was homeschooling with us, I would give her an alphabet bingo card, while my younger two worked from sight word cards.
-I’d just alternate between the call cards, calling a letter for my niece, then, a word for my kids.
+Just give each child his or her own set of cards from which to draw.
+For example, when my niece was homeschooling with us, I would give her an alphabet bingo card while my younger two worked from sight word cards.
+I’d just alternate between the call cards, calling a letter for my niece and then calling a word for my kids.

 Memory (also known as matching or concentration) was another favorite game when my kids were younger.
 It’s incredibly versatile because you can play with anything that you can match.

 - Math facts to their answers

 - Math facts that have the same answer (example of possible matches 2+4 and 3+3 or 6 X 1 and 2 X 3)

 - Planets to a picture of or facts about the planet

 - People, places, and events in history to dates or details

 - Vocabulary terms to definitions

 Just in case you’ve forgotten how to play, you just mix up the cards (make sure you have matched pairs for each) and place them face down on the table.
 Each player gets to turn over two cards during each turn, trying to find pairs that match.
 If a player matches a pair, he gets to keep that pair and go again.
 If he doesn’t get a match, he returns the cards to their facedown position, and the next player gets a turn.